gavinlouuu-kpt/cloudflare-workers-nextjs-saas-template/README.md

 - [ ] Add an eslint rule to check for unused imports and exports
 - [ ] Add an eslint rule to check for unused variables and functions
-- [ ] Upgrade to Tailwind 4 and fix the errors and visual regressions.
-Already started here https://github.com/LubomirGeorgiev/cloudflare-workers-nextjs-saas-template/tree/tailwind-4-upgrade
+- [ ] Upgrade to Tailwind 4 and fix the errors and visual regressions
 - [ ] Update Meta SEO tags 🔍
 - [ ] Dynamic OpenGraph images 📸
 - [ ] sitemap.xml 📄